wooooooak/LastCature/README.md

 so I made this project.
 I can select multiple album what i want.
-And then this project wiil show recent picture in only selected album.
+And then this project will show recent picture in only selected album.